 Successful, happy and productive people have a regular habit of getting in some healthy movement each day.
 This doesn’t necessarily mean a 5-mile run (unless that’s your thing, of course).
 There are surprising benefits to even a 10 minute workout, or take 20 minutes to do a lap around the block, taking the stairs more often, or if you have to head to the store for any essentials, park your car a little farther away from the grocery store can really add up.

 If you have a difficult time making moving a habit, there are many apps and devices to help.
 Check out a fitness tracker, like Fitbit or Nike+ FuelBand.
 Many fitness trackers can be set to vibrate every hour or less to remind you to stay active.
 This doesn’t mean you need to work out every half hour or anything.
 Just move: getting up to get a glass of water or taking a quick jaunt to the copier can add more movement into your life.
 Make movement a habit.

 While putting your family first is important, this doesn’t mean you should completely forgo your own needs.
-Truly happy, successful people know when they need to take a break and when they need to nurture themselves.
+Truly happy and successful people know when they need to take a break and when they need to nurture themselves.

 This doesn’t always have to mean a spa day or a shopping spree.
 Find little treats or gifts to give yourself throughout the day—savor a cup of coffee, smell it, sip it slowly, and feel the warmth between your hands and the steam on your face.
 Really think of it as a present.
 Take the time to focus on it and be mindful.